carlos-vf/Deep-Learning/theory/YOLO_history.md

 - Continuous Improvement over the previous versions
 - Community Support, strong community backing and regular updates

+Specifically, we trained YOLOv8 medium version.
+This was the optimal choice as it balances the inference time (slower in bigger models) and the accuracy (lower in smaller models), providing the best option for real time detection.

 # References
 - Ren et al. "Faster r-cnn: towards realtime object detection with region proposal networks."
 (2015)